 LAURA HAMILL, PH.D.

-Managing Director of Limeade Institute and Chief People Officer
+Chief Science Officer of the Limeade Institute and Chief People Officer